austins/Vanilla-App-Articles/README.md

 ## Upgrading

-*If upgrading to Articles 1.2.0 from an older version, you must reconfigure your role permissions for this application since global permissions have been replaced with category-based permissions.
+*If you're upgrading to Articles 1.2.0 from an older version and have modified the role permissions related to Articles, you must reconfigure your permissions since global permissions have been replaced with category-based permissions.

 **Steps to upgrade:**
 1. Extract this download to your Vanilla installation's `/applications` folder.
 Overwrite old application files.